 - At my former employer, our client embarked upon a substantial green building program so I had an opportunity to be exposed to green building practices and took every opportunity to learn more.

 - A life-long reader, I began reading whatever I could get my hands on through our local library system about the environment, green building, sustainable business, the food industry, and other related topics.

 That did it.
 I knew I had to change — we all have to change.
 There is no Planet B.

 I am not a scientist or engineer or politician or company president.
 I am one person living on this amazing planet.
 I want to do my part.

 Sometimes when faced with a seemingly insurmountable issue, we feel overwhelmed.
 What can we possibly do to make a positive impact on such a huge problem?
 We may feel powerless and scared.
 We freeze like a deer in the headlights and do nothing.

-It would be easy for me to say to myself, “there isn’t anything I can do for the planet and its people”.
+It would be easy for me to say to myself, “there isn’t anything I can do for the planet or its people”.
 But that’s not true.
 There are things I can do; they may be small or silly, and sometimes wrong or ineffective, nevertheless I am doing them.
-One thing is starting this blog to encourage dialogue, sharing of ideas, and personal action.
+One thing is starting this blog to provide information, spark debate, and promote action.

 “A journey of a thousand miles begins with a single step.”